fakeyanss/fakeyanss/README.md

 - 🔭 I’m currently working on @Baidu ACG
-- 🌱 I’m currently learning ElasticSearch and ELK
+- 🌱 I’m currently learning ElasticSearch and EFK
 - 👯 I’m looking to collaborate on part-time and remote job
 - 💬 Ask me about Java development
 - 📫 How to reach me: [@fakeYanss](https://github.com/fakeYanss)